Can You Get Car Insurance Without a Driver's License?

 • Name a licensed primary driver to unlock standard coverage options

-• SR-22 filing is often required to reinstate a suspended license
+• SR-22 must typically be maintained for 3 years to reinstate a license

 Compare Car Insurance Rates in Ohio